magnesj/ResInsight/docs/PltPlot.md

 published: true
 ---

-An PLT plot is a special well plot displaying PLT (Production Log Tool) data against measured depth (TVD).
+An PLT plot is a special well plot displaying PLT (Production Log Tool) data against measured depth (MD).
 PLT data may be a part of the grid model or may be loaded from well log files (\*.LAS) and well path files (\*.dev, \*.json etc.).

 ![]({{site.baseurl}}/images/PltPlot.png)